 Best Hostel in Ioannina – Backpackers and Travelers

 When you think of the Greek islands, chances are you’re picturing Santorini.
 The picturesque white and blue houses that blanket the hillsides are to die for.
-I mean really— they are drool-worthy!
-When you are needing a hefty dose of romance in your relationship, couples should book the next ticket to Santorini.
+I mean, really— they are drool-worthy!
+When you need a hefty dose of romance in your relationship, couples should book the next ticket to Santorini.

 When it comes to places to stay in Greece, you can’t really find more expensive Greece accommodation options than in Santorini.
 Yet, I’ve been there on two separate trips without breaking the bank.
 Staying in downtown Fira is the way to go, but it can cost a pretty penny!
-Don’t worry, I’ve got your budget finely guide, friends.
+Don’t worry; I’ve got your budget friendly guide, friends.

 Santorini is a bigger island than you might guess, but it’s all well connected with public transportation.
-Buses run many times a day, and tickets are reasonably priced, so don’t fear about staying too close or too far away from your favorite sites.
+Buses run many times a day, and tickets are reasonably priced, so don’t fear staying too close or too far away from your favorite sites, as there are lots to do in Santorini.
 These Greek accommodation options below are sure to help you and your beloved make a thousand memories…

 Best Hostel in Santorini – Fira Backpackers Place

 Thessaloniki is the second biggest city in Greece, right after Athens.
 And it’s one of the best places to stay in Greece for those who are traveling on a budget.
-Crucially, Thessaloniki is very easy to get to and around: you don’t have to worry about island hopping ferry tickets, there’s a large international Airport, and there are many buses and train.
+Crucially, Thessaloniki is very easy to get to and around: you don’t have to worry about island-hopping ferry tickets, there’s a large international airport, and there are many buses and trains.
 You can even take a night bus to and from Istanbul!